Corvimae/kaizo-ironmon-plus/README.md

 ## How do I randomize the game so that I can play this?

 Most runners use [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases).
-You can find pre-configured settings files for all the variants on their rule pages
+You can find pre-configured settings files for all the variants on their rule pages.
+You can find a full guide on getting started with Ironmon+ [here](/getting-started.md).

 ## Can I modify this ruleset?